rwtechwiki/rwtechwiki.github.io/Zettelkasten/crawlturn.md

 There is a window to [[crawlturncancel]] by pressing up during frames 1-4.
 It is not possible to crawl-turn for the first 5 frames after entering the crouch state.
 Due to this it is possible to buffer a first-frame crawl-turn.
 This allows a [[crawlturnroll]] if down is pressed as slugcat reaches the middle of the buffered crawl-turn.

-Slugcat becomes temporarily airborne during a crawl-turn, which drains any existing [[jumpstore]].
+Slugcat becomes temporarily airborne during a crawl-turn, which drains any existing jumpstorage.

 # Performed from:
 [[crouch]]